German carmakers fear losing competitive edge after U.S. Paris exit

 The VDA said electricity and energy prices are already higher in Germany than in the United States, putting Germany at a disadvantage.

-The VDA represents carmakers including BMW (BMWG.DE), Volkswagen (VOWG_p.DE), and Mercedes-Benz parent Daimler (DAIGn.DE).
+The VDA represents carmakers including BMW, Volkswagen, and Mercedes-Benz parent Daimler .